July 1, 2014 – June 30, 2016

 “Arbitration” means arbitration proceeding in accordance with Articles 20.08 to 20.16 of Part 1: Framework for Collective Bargaining as modified by this Article.

-“Decision” means a determination made by the President not to recommend reappointment, tenure, or promotion after periodic review.
+“Decision” means a determination made by the President whether or not to recommend reappointment, tenure, or promotion after a periodic or non-periodic review.

 “Evidence” means the information that was, or should have been, considered at each stage of the process leading to a decision.